-The chart on the following page tracks the program's cost forecast and risk exposure as compared to the authorized program budget.
+Chart #2 tracks the program's cost forecast and risk exposure as compared to the authorized program budget.
 Consistent with the amendment to the Expenditure Plan that was adopted on June 28, 2017, the cost forecast for the program has been increased to \$337.1 million and the authorized budget has been increased to \$342.2 million.

-The current program contingency of \$5.1 million would not be sufficient if the risk exposure of \$10.4 million were to be realized.
+The current program contingency of \$5.1 million would not be sufficient if the risk exposure of \$10.0 million were to be realized.
 Staff plans to be diligent in managing cost and risk while seeking new funding opportunities.